morepath/morepath/doc/building_large_applications.rst

 * ``app=issues_app``: We are mounting ``issues_app``.

 * ``path='{user_name}/{repository_name}/issues'``: We are mounting it
   on that path.
-All sub-paths in the issues app will be here.
+All sub-paths in the issue tracker app will fall under it.

 * The ``mount_issues`` function takes the path variables ``user_name``
   and ``repository_name`` as arguments.
 It then returns a dictionary